 We frequently read in the news that Japanese people are less and less interested in love story and date.
 Well whether the statistics are sounded or not, the fact remains, some Japanese are indeed having some love life!
-We previously wrote about the slang for picking up someone in the street to share a drink or to go to karaoke and how ask someone out in Japanese.
-But sometimes love doesn’t work out like it should and couples break appart.
-How do Japanese people refer to theirs exs’?
+We previously wrote about the slang for picking up someone in the street to share a drink or to go to karaoke and how to ask someone out in Japanese.
+But sometimes love doesn’t work out as it should and couples break apart.
+How do Japanese people refer to their exes?

 Ａ：Wakaretekara hantoshi ga tatsu no ni, mada moto kano no koto ga wasurerarenai.

 Ｂ：Tsurai o kimochida.
 Wasurerarenai kimochi ga sugoku wakaru…